hananather/hananather.github.io/_posts/2020-09-26-Global-Power-Plant-Dashboard.md

 I also wrote a blog post [End-to-End Guide: Creating a Web Application using Dash](https://medium.com/analytics-vidhya/end-to-end-guide-creating-a-web-application-using-dash-cd5a8553bcec) published on Medium.
 The blog post takes you through step-by-step on how to create a deploy a dashboard on the web -- Thank you to Vidhya Analytics for sponsoring it!

-I thought it would be interesting to compare advantages and disadvantages compare RShiny, Dash, and Streamlit so I'll be posting a detailed blog post about it soon!